CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.July.2017

-by Bruce Camber First draft: July 24, 2017 Prior Homepage
+by Bruce Camber Initiated: July 2017 Prior Homepage

-Here time is derivative, it is discrete, and it is quantized, and it necessarily involves space and light.
+Here, time is derivative, it is discrete, it is quantized, and it necessarily involves space and light.
 It is not infinite or absolute.
 Newton’s absolute space and time is rejected.

-It is hypothesized that this equation from Planck Time to the Age of the Universe is the most-simple, most-inclusive mathematical continuity equation possible.
+As a result, it is hypothesized that the equation from Planck Time to the Age of the Universe is the most-simple, most-inclusive mathematical continuity equation possible.
 Conceptually it could also include simple nested geometries that interconnect (tile and tessellate) the entire universe.
 This hypothesis particularly focuses on the deep infrastructure created and sustained between notations 1 and 143 as the universe becomes one second old* within Notation 143.

 Yes, those 143 notations define the first second of creation.
 Out of a total of 202 notations, well over two-thirds of this chart is devoted to the first second of creation.
 One might conclude that there is something exquisitely important happening within these very small, seemingly instantaneous, 143 steps or doublings (groups and sets, and clusters and domains).